braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/export_braze_data/export_apis.md

 # Export APIs

 Braze's export APIs allow you to programmatically export a JSON file of Dashboard data.
-Our [documentation page on export APIs][24] contains a list of data that you can access, as well as instructions and sample code for the export.
+Refer to our [export APIs][24] for a list of data that you can access, as well as instructions and sample code for the export.

 There are a few reasons why you would prefer this method over exporting a CSV directly from the Dashboard: